wz670498091/wzgit/readme.txt

-git is a distributed version control system. git ia a free software.
+git is a distributed version control system. git ia a free software distributed under the GPL.